1968 Illinois elections: United States House

 All 24 Illinois seats in the United States House of Representatives were up for election in 1968.

 No seats switched parties, leaving the Illinois House delegation to continue to consist of 12 Democrats and 12 Republicans.

 State elections

 Governor

-Incumbent Democratic Governor Samuel H. Shapiro, lost reelection to Republican Richard B. Ogilvie.
+Incumbent Democratic Governor Samuel Shapiro lost reelection to Republican Richard B. Ogilvie.

-Lieutenant Governor
+Lieutenant governor

 Democrat Paul Simon was elected to serve as lieutenant governor.

 This was the only time in Illinois history that the state had the elected a governor and a lieutenant governor from different political parties (there were, however, instances in Illinois where an appointed lieutenant governor had been of a different political party than the governor).

 Due to changes implemented by the passage of the 1970 Constitution of Illinois, in all subsequent elections, gubernatorial and lieutenant gubernatorial candidates have been jointly elected on a ticket.
 Therefore, this was the last Illinois election held for the sole purpose of electing a lieutenant governor.